Skip to main contentArrow Right

 In practice, federated authentication and SSO are more similar than they are different.
 Both allow end users to access multiple accounts and platforms by logging in once.
 The main difference is in how each system achieves that end.

-When you should use FIM
+When you should use federation

 In such complex environments, the flexibility of federated authentication can enable organizations to: